Book your IT sessions early

 Share best practice

 Let us know if you or your students have created an amazing resource, continued to be involved with your charity or planned a great piece of social action.
 We would love to share your story with other schools.
 Get in touch through our social media or here.

 We ask schools for a £500 contribution towards the cost of the programme.
 The programme is subsidised by our funders, with the school contribution representing 1/5 of the overall cost of the programme.

 The Programme supports SMSC aspects of learning across the school as well as many subject areas.
 Please see the Curriculum Links for detailed information.

 First Give provides all the resources needed to deliver the Programme as well as running an Assembly and hosting the Final at your school.
 The majority of the course is delivered by your teachers.
-The team are happy to provide advice and support at any time.
-Please email us using the contact form.
+You will have a designated Programme Manager who is on hand to support you through the programme.

-The Programme has eight lessons as well as the School Final.
+The Programme has eight lessons as well as the Presentation Skills Workshop and School Final after the lessons are complete.
 It can be completed effectively over one half-term, or it can be spread out over a longer period.
 It is your school and your year group – you know best.

-It may well be that groups in different classes get passionate about the same cause and charity, but please avoid students in the same class representing the same charity.
+It may well be that groups in different classes get passionate about the same charity.
+This is OK to a point, but please avoid more than 2 classes choosing the same charity.